sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 I glanced down at the ring around my makeshift finger.

-I had not minded death, but there was something to be said for living.
+I had not minded death, I thought, but there was something to be said for living.

 --